Mugisha-Nuhuman/Mugisha-Nuhuman/README.md

 - 👋 Hi, I’m @Mugisha-Nuhuman
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning C programing and Python
+- 🌱 I’m currently learning HTML & CSS, C programing and Python
 - 💞️ I’m looking to collaborate on a web development project
 - 📫 How to reach me  mugishanuhuman@gmail.com